 In May 2018, an estimated 1.9 million people were at risk of food insecurity in Cameroon, 1.2 million of whom are located in the Far North Region.
 The number of severely food insecure people in this region is an estimated 175 000.
 In June 2018, there were 211 000 people registered as severely malnourished in the Southwest and Northwest regions.

-Since 2013, the EU has allocated a total of €98.7 million in humanitarian assistance to Cameroon.
-In the last two years, the European Union's Civil Protection and Humanitarian Aid Operations department (ECHO) has substantially increased its support to respond to the growing needs.
-In 2017, €20 million was allocated to provide life-saving assistance in the Far North Cameroon region and in East Cameroon region.
-In 2018, the EU’s humanitarian aid amounts to €16.4 million.
+Since 2013, the European Union has allocated a total of €101.7 million in humanitarian assistance to Cameroon.
+In the last years, the European Union's Civil Protection and Humanitarian Aid Operations department (ECHO) has substantially increased its support to respond to the growing needs and increasing complexity of the humanitarian situation.
+In 2018, the EU’s humanitarian aid to the country amounted to €19.4 million.

-Humanitarian assistance to refugees remains crucial, but given the protracted nature of the displacement, aid should also focus on improving their livelihoods and self-reliance, reducing dependence on humanitarian aid and the possibility of tensions with local communities.
-In parallel, properly linking humanitarian assistance to development actions is of paramount importance in order to strengthen the resilience of vulnerable populations, particularly in eastern Cameroon.
+Humanitarian assistance to refugees remains crucial, but given the protracted nature of the displacement, particularly of refugees from the CAR, aid should also focus on improving their livelihoods and self-reliance, reducing dependence on humanitarian aid and the possibility of tensions with local communities.
+At the same time, it is of paramount importance to link immediate humanitarian assistance to longer-term development actions, such as long-term support to the education and health systems, or rural development, to strengthen the resilience of vulnerable populations, particularly in eastern Cameroon.